kunhe/al-folio/_pages/about.md

 ---

-I am a research scientist at [Meta Reality Labs](https://tech.fb.com/ar-vr/), working on the future of interactions for Virtual Reality and Augmented Reality, using computer vision and machine learning techniques.
+I am a research scientist at [Meta Reality Labs](https://tech.fb.com/ar-vr/), working on the future of communication and interactions in AR/VR, using computer vision and machine learning techniques.
 Here's [my CV](https://kunhe.github.io/assets/pdf/cv_2023.pdf).